Extreme users: Over-reliance on a Single User Group

 Scholars have noted that relying too heavily on one narrowly defined user group can create design limitations.
 Ratto's team found that designers who focus solely on a specific user group are prone to problems.
 They conducted a project called "Tennis for the Blind," aiming to make tennis enjoyable for the blind.
 The team did invite many blind people to participate in the design process, discussing ideas and testing gameplay—the whole process was very active.
 However, they encountered a bottleneck when creating the physical model—after all, model making requires sight, which the blind could not provide.
 This shows that even if you are dedicated to serving a specific group, in practice, some groups will inevitably be excluded.

 Over-focusing on a specific group also brings another problem: it can easily lead to neglecting the average user.
-The final product may only be suitable for a small group of people, while most people will find it clunky.
+The final product may be suitable only for a small group of people, while most people will find it clunky.
 For example, if only blind people are considered, sighted people may not understand how to play.
 Furthermore, designers can easily get bogged down in details, focusing only on solving specific needs while neglecting the most basic functionality and user experience.

 Over-focusing on specific needs can actually make products increasingly niche.
 The design difficulty also increases—after all, meeting specific needs usually requires additional time, tools, and expertise.
 Therefore, the key is to find a balance that makes it easy for both professional and ordinary users to use.